material-components/material-components-ios/components/Buttons/README.md

 You can theme an MDCButton to match one of the Material Design button styles using your app's schemes in the button theming extension.

 You must first import the extension and create an `MDCContainerScheme` instance.
 A container scheme defines the design parameters that you can use to theme your app.
-For additional information on [`MDCContainerScheme`](<#Inset-link-to-theming-doc>).

 <!--<div class="material-code-render" markdown="1">-->
 #### Swift